 Importantly, you will have the opportunity to take part in employability training and work experience, and have the option of gaining a RYA VHF course and First Aid qualification.

-Why choose Brock for Marine Technologies Level 2 Diploma?
+Marine Technologies Level 2 Diploma?

 At Brockenhurst College we have a dedicated Skills Centre at Marchwood, where you will learn from marine experts using industry standard tools, materials and facilities.